GeopaymeEE/JavaBitcoin/README.md

 		- Mac: user-home/Library/Application Support/JavaBitcoin
 		- Windows: user-home\AppData\Roaming\JavaBitcoin

+  - bitcoin.headless=n
+    The local GUI is not started when 1 is specified.
+You can use BitcoinMonitor to monitor a remote node running in headless mode.

   - bitcoin.verify.blocks=n
     Blocks are normally verified as they are added to the block chain.
 Block verification can be disabled to improve performance.
 Specify 1 to enable verification and 0 to disable verification.
 The default is 1.